goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 | \cref{Lemma:maxClose} ($\forall M, M', M''.\ M \ggg M'' \land M \gg M' \implies M' \gg M''$) | \lem{pbeta\_max\_closes\_pbeta} \newline \lem{pbeta\_cases\_2} \newline \lem{Lem2\_5\_1} \newline \lem{pbeta\_lam\_case\_ex} | \lem{pbeta\_max\_closes\_pbeta} \newline \lem{Lem2\_5\_1opn} |
 | \cref{Theorem:subRedSimp} (Subject reduction for $\red^*$) | \lem{beta\_Y\_typ} \newline \lem{subst\_typ} \newline \lem{wt\_terms\_impl\_wf\_ctxt} \newline \lem{wt\_terms\_cases\_2} | \lem{beta\_Y\_typ} \newline \lem{opn\_typ} \newline \lem{wt\_terms\_impl\_wf\_ctxt} |

-The table above lists the major lemmas discussed throughout this thesis, along with the names of these lemmas in the concrete implementations (these can be found in the Appendix), as well as the additional lemmas the proofs of these depend on.
-For example, the lemma _pbeta_max_ex_ depends on _fv_opn_cls_id2_ and _pbeta_max_cls_ (which may themselves depend on other smaller lemmas).
+The table above lists the major lemmas discussed throughout this thesis, along with their names in the concrete implementations (the printouts of the Isabelle theory files can be found in the \hyperref[appendix]{Appendix}).
+The table also lists some of the additional lemmas, on which the main lemmas depend.
+For example, the lemma _pbeta_max_ex_ corresponds to \cref{Lemma:maxEx} and depends on _fv_opn_cls_id2_ and _pbeta_max_cls_.
 Overall, the mechanization using nominal sets includes 33 lemmas, whereas the locally nameless has 71 individual lemmas.
-The fact that whilst the LN mechanization includes more than twice as many lemmas as the nominal formalization, its only roughly 50% longer, meaning that many of these lemmas are short simple proofs, which supports our assertion that using the locally nameless representation of binders carries larger overhead, but keeps the difficulty of proving these additional lemmas low.
+Even though the LN mechanization includes more than twice as many lemmas as the nominal formalization, it's roughly only 50% longer, meaning that many of these lemmas are short simple proofs, which supports our assertion that using the locally nameless representation of binders carries larger overhead, but keeps the difficulty of proving these additional lemmas low.

-The rest of this chapter provides an overview of some of the technical points of the $\lamy$ calculus mechanization which highlight the differences between the two mechanizations.
+The rest of this chapter provides an overview of some of the technical points of the $\lamy$ calculus mechanization, which highlight the differences between the two mechanizations.
 However, we conclude that on the whole, neither mechanization proved to be significantly better than the other.
-This is especially true when it comes to proofs in both mechanizations.
-As the code printout in the Appendix clearly shows, both mechanizations have the same structure and largely the same syntax and formulation of lemmas.
+This is especially true when it comes to individual proofs in both mechanizations.
+As the code printout in the \hyperref[appendix]{Appendix} clearly shows, both mechanizations have the same structure and largely the same syntax and formulation of lemmas.
-Additionally, when taking a finer grained look at the length of code by section, rather than as a whole, the lengths of the main lemmas in both mechanizations are much closer, as the overheads of the locally nameless encoding occur mainly in the definitions of terms and substitution/open/close operations:
+Additionally, when taking a finer grained look at the length of code by sections, rather than as a whole, the lengths of the main lemmas in both mechanizations are much closer, as the overheads of the locally nameless encoding occur mainly in the definitions of terms and substitution/open/close operations:

 | $\ $ | Nominal | Locally nameless |
 |-------------------------------------------|:---------:|:---------:|